Janfred/draft-ietf-emu-eap-fido/draft-ietf-emu-eap-fido.md

 ### Message format

-All EAP-FIDO messages in the inner authentication consist of a CBOR sequence with one or two elements:
+All EAP-FIDO messages in the inner authentication consist of a CBOR sequence with one or two elements.
+Each message of the inner authentication MUST be sent in a single TLS record.
+The length of the TLS record MUST match the length of the CBOR sequence.

+The elements are:

 type:
 : integer to indicate the message type. {{msgtypes}} contains a list of the different message types.